BreezeHub/BreezeProject/README.md

 ```
 git clone git@github.com:BreezeHub/BreezeServer.git --recursive
 ```
-The `--recursive` command is vital because BreezeServer relies on git submodules
+The `--recursive` command is vital because BreezeServer relies on git submodules.

 #### `dotnet restore`

-According to the documentation, > The `dotnet restore` command uses NuGet to restore dependencies as well as project-specific tools that are specified in the project file.
-By default, the restoration of dependencies and tools are performed in parallel.+
+According to the documentation:
+> The `dotnet restore` command uses NuGet to restore dependencies as well as project-specific tools that are specified in the project file.
+By default, the restoration of dependencies and tools are performed in parallel.

-run `dotnet restore` inside the newly created BreezeServer directory
+run `dotnet restore` inside the newly created BreezeServer directory.

 #### Running Tests